 You’re engaged, you’ve picked a photographer, and now – it’s time to take your engagement pictures.
 If you’re still on the fence about taking engagement pictures, go read my post on why you should take engagement pictures.

 Unless you’re a model or a professional photographer yourself, chances are you’ve got some major questions about your engagement photos.
 How do you decide what to wear?
 Where do we take them?
 Which season or even time of day do you take engagement photos?
-What do we do with our hands?
-Will you tell us what to do?
+What do we do with our hands and will you tell us what to do?

 Should I bring my dog?